 Out of respect, tourists and non-Muslims are expected to observe the fast while in public.
 However, international hotels will have at least one restaurant set aside where travellers can eat during daylight hours.
 The designated areas are often curtained off or located behind closed doors, this way those who dine will not offend those who fast.

-I’ve travelled several Arabic countries during Ramadan so here is some advice and what to expect for anyone travelling through or visiting the Middle East during Ramadan.
+There are so many wonderful places to travel in the Middle East, from Oman to the UAE, to Saudi Arabia.
+I've travelled several Arabic countries during Ramadan so here is some advice and what to expect for anyone travelling through or visiting the Middle East during Ramadan.

 Respect local traditions